hydraulic-institute/edb/readme.md

 A PDF version of the EDB will be generated from the same content as the web site.
 This feature is not yet complete.

 # EDB Management
 To build, view, and publish the EDB, you will need to invoke Python programs.
-Before doing anything, always make sure you open the Command Prompt, navigate into the `edb` directory, and issue the following command:
+Before doing anything, always make sure you open the Command Prompt, navigate into the `hi-edb` directory, and issue the following command:

 ```
 source ./env/bin/activate